 Exercise for Mental Health

 One in four of us will experience a mental health issue, such as anxiety and depression, at some point in our lives.
 However, only one in eight adults with a mental health issue are currently receiving treatment.
-Traditional treatments such as talking therapies can be costly, and some people do not feel comfortable taking medication.
+Traditional treatments such as talking therapies can be costly or have long waiting lists, and some people may not feel comfortable taking medication.

-If you are struggling with your mental health, you may like to try exercise either alone or alongside more traditional talking therapies or medication.
+If you are struggling with your mental health, you may like to try using exercise alongside therapy and/ or medication.
 I will help you to build confidence in and out of the gym, so you feel like the best version of yourself.
 You will achieve things you never imagined you could, and I hope, discover the joy that movement can bring.